5 Tips for Achieving Internal Success While Pursuing External Goals

 In other words, the problem doesn’t come from being attached to an end goal.
 The problem is being attached to a specific path.
-For example, if you’re end goal is financial freedom and you tell yourself, “My path to financial freedom is to fix-and-flip exclusively in zip code 12345 and only A-class properties that results in $30,000 profit per deal,” then you may miss out on other fix-and-flip opportunities or opportunities in other niches that would actually help you achieve your goal sooner or more efficiently.
+For example, if you end goal is financial freedom and you tell yourself, “My path to financial freedom is to fix-and-flip exclusively in zip code 12345 and only A-class properties that results in $30,000 profit per deal,” then you may miss out on other fix-and-flip opportunities or opportunities in other classes and niches that would actually help you achieve your goal of becoming a wildly successful real estate investor sooner or more efficiently.

 #4 Really Focus on Internal Metrics of Success

 “The fourth characteristic is to rely on internal metrics for measurements of success,” Alison said. “[Saying], ‘Okay, I’m doing what I need to do.
 If I’m doing that and I pat myself on the back and feel proud of myself, I can get up and have fun tomorrow.’
 There’s plenty of work to do in the world, there’s plenty of time to do it, so you might as well enjoy it.”
 This characteristic goes hand-in-hand with #1.